Parklet Initiative: Apply to partner with Cork City Council to deliver a parklet on your street in the city centre or town centres in Cork City.

 3. A retail/commercial element (owner-occupier and lessor).

 The owner/occupier residential and retail/commercial elements of the scheme commenced on 5 May 2015 and the rented residential element commenced on 1 January 2017.
-All three elements will terminate on 4 May 2020.
+Under Budget 2023 it was announced that the scheme is being extended until 31st December 2027, with relief available to owner-occupiers to be accelerated so that it may be claimed over 7 years instead of 10 years as is the case currently.
 In order to qualify for the tax relief, the expenditure on refurbishment or conversion must be incurred within the appropriate period as set out above.

 Full details of the scheme can be found here: Living City Initiative Information

 Living City Initiative Residential Application Form: Living City Initiative Residential Application form .pdf (size 834.8 KB)

 The following examples of how the scheme may apply to you can be found on the Revenues website (31/01/2017):

 Example 1: Owner/Occupier Residential Relief

 Example 2: Refurbished/Converted Property Acquired from a Builder